BenayounP/AndroidMovieDataBase/documentation/Meta/DevDiary.md

 ### 23/09/2022
 Found a nice medium post about life cycle and allow app to refresh screen onResume.
 Began to work on tests and fake classes in data Layer

+### 26/09/22
+And I tried to test my data classes so I needed to test some flow methos.
+Not easy at all....(maybe Turbine can help?)